 - All other programs: go to Application Checklist.

-8. complete your program application(s) by their deadline(s)
+8. Complete your program application(s) by their deadline(s)

-In addition to the Northwestern Study Abroad Application, you may be required to complete applications for your program(s) by their published deadline(s).
+In addition to the NU Study Abroad Application, you may be required to complete applications for your program(s) by their published deadline(s).
 Check to see if your program appears on the list of exceptions.